PFA Players’ Player of the Year nominees: Raheem Sterling & Virgil van Dijk headline | Goal.com

 Sterling & Van Dijk headline PFA Players’ Player of the Year nominees

-Manchester City pair Bernardo Silva and Raheem Sterling headline the PFA’s nominees for Players’ Player of the Year, both being nominated for both Player and Young Player gongs.
+Manchester City pair Bernardo Silva and Raheem Sterling headline the Professional Footballers' Association (PFA) nominees for Players’ Player of the Year, with both being nominated for both Player and Young Player gongs.

-The English players association released the nominees for their end of season awards on Saturday morning ahead of the ceremony at the end of April.
+The PFA released the nominees for their end of season awards on Saturday morning ahead of the ceremony at the end of April.

 Manchester City